cstyan/adbDocumentation/README.md

 This string can be confusing at first glance, to clarify, the format is: full file path, the mode of the file in decimal (0644 becomes 33188), `DATAnnnnTheFileData`

 Where nnnn is the size of the file sending, each n is one byte.
 If your file is larger than 64k bits you just need to keep sending WRTE followed by another `DATA nnnnFileData` until you've sent all the file data.
 When we're sending the the packet containing the last of the file data we append `DONEnnnn` to the end of the packet, where `nnnn` is the creation time we want the file to have on the device.

-18. Device sends us OKAY * NOTE: here were assuming we just sent a data packet that also contained `DONE~, indicating we've sent all the data. *
+18. Device sends us OKAY ~ NOTE: here were assuming we just sent a data packet that also contained DONE, indicating we've sent all the data.~
 19. Device sends us WRTE
 20. Device sends us OKAY
 21. We send OKAY to device